-- Establish and implement a process for tracking unspent Part A funds and provide accurate and timely reporting to the Recipient - Carry out monthly monitoring of expenses to detect and implement cost-saving strategies
+- Establish and implement a process for tracking unspent Part A funds and provide accurate and timely reporting to the Recipient - Carry out monthly monitoring of expenses to detect and implement cost- saving strategies

 Unobligated Balances Standard Performance Measure/ Method Provider/Sub-recipient Responsibility Section L: Unobligated Balances 1.
 EMA/TGA demonstration of its ability to expend fund efficiently by expending 95% of its formula funds in any grant year Note: EMA/TGA must submit an estimation of unobligated balance 60 days prior to the end of the grant period - by December 31 of every calendar year.
-Review grantee and subgrantee budgets Review grantee accounting and financial reports that document the year-to-date and year-end spending of grantee and subgrantee obligated funds, including separate accounting for formula and supplemental funds Calculation of unspent funds and potential unspent funds to determine estimated unobligated balance · Report monthly expenditures to date to the grantee Inform the grantee of variance in expenditures.
+Review grantee and subgrantee budgets Review grantee accounting and financial reports that document the year-to-date and year-end spending of grantee and subgrantee obligated funds, including separate accounting for formula and supplemental funds Calculation of unspent funds and potential unspent funds to determine estimated unobligated balance • Report monthly expenditures to date to the grantee Inform the grantee of variance in expenditures.

-2. EMA/TGA annual unobligated Determination of the breakdown of · Provide timely reporting of balance for formula dollars of no the unobligated balance in the FFR by unspent funds, position more than 5% reported to Formula, Supplemental, and vacancies, etc. to the grantee HRSA/HAB in grantee's Federal Carryover · Establish and Financial Report (FFR) · Submission of the final annual FFR implement a process for tracking no later than the July 30 after the unspent Part A funds and closing of the grant year, without providing accurate and timely exception reporting to the grantee · Be an active participant in the re-allocation process by informing the grantee on a timely basis of funds not spent or funds spent too quickly 3.
-EMA/TGA recognition of · Review EMA/TGA compliance · Report any unspent funds to consequences of unobligated with any cancellation of unobligated the grantee balances and evidence of plans to funds · Carry out monthly monitoring avoid a reduction of services, if any Review EMA/TGA grantee and of expenses to detect and of the following penalties is applied: subgrantee budgets and implement cost- saving a.
-Future year award is offset by the implementation of plans on how not to strategies amount of the unobligated balance reduce services in a penalty year less any approved carry over 1 33 b.
-Future year award is reduced by amount of unobligated balance less the amount of approved carry over c.The grantee is not eligible for a future year supplemental award
+2. EMA/TGA annual unobligated balance for formula dollars of no more than 5% reported to HRSA/HAB in grantee's Federal Financial Report (FFR) Determination of the breakdown of the unobligated balance in the FFR by Formula, Supplemental, and Carryover • Submission of the final annual FFR no later than the July 30 after the closing of the grant year, without exception Provide timely reporting of unspent funds, position vacancies, etc. to the grantee Establish and implement a process for tracking unspent Part A funds and providing accurate and timely reporting to the grantee Be an active participant in the re-allocation process by informing the grantee on a timely basis of funds not spent or funds spent too quickly EMA/TGA recognition of consequences of unobligated balances and evidence of plans to avoid a reduction of services, if any of the following penalties is applied: a.
+Future year award is offset by the amount of the unobligated balance less any approved carry over b.
+Future year award is reduced by amount of unobligated balance less the amount of approved carry over c.The grantee is not eligible for a future year supplemental award Review EMA/TGA compliance with any cancellation of unobligated funds Review EMA/TGA grantee and subgrantee budgets and implementation of plans on how not to reduce services in a penalty year Report any unspent funds to the grantee Carry out monthly monitoring of expenses to detect and implement cost- saving strategies